 - Return from military duty—A November 14, 2003 presidential memorandum authorized five days of uncharged leave to returning federal employees who were called to serve on active duty in the continental United States or outside the continental United States under Executive Order 13223 and who spent at least 42 consecutive days on active duty.
 The excused absence typically is to be granted immediately, and all at once, prior to the employee’s resumption of civilian duties.
 The leave applies to each deployment, for those deployed more than once, although it may be used only once in any 12-month period beginning after use of the excused absence.

-- Under Presidential order—Excused absence sometimes is granted by executive order the day before or after the Christmas Day holiday, for either the entire day or just a part, as well as in other special circumstances such as Inauguration Day (only for employees in the Washington, D.C. area, however).
+- Under Presidential order—Excused absence sometimes is granted by executive order the day before or after the Christmas Day holiday, for either the entire day or just a part, as well as in other special circumstances such as Inauguration Day (only for those working in the Washington, D.C. area, however).